sfigg/commercialization-public/customize/desktop/retail-demo-experience.md

 There are 4 actions that can be set for a CTA button:

-1. Jump to another page within group
+*.
+Jump to another page within group
-2. Launch an app
+*.
+Launch an app
-3. Launch the default browser and go to a URL
-4. Open Media (image, video, or document)
+*.
+Launch the default browser and go to a URL (online devices only) *.
+Open media (image, video, or document)

-> [!NOTE]
-> Keep in mind that if you are building content for offline devices, CTA buttons should not open URLs as this will create a poor user experience.

 Here is an example of a Hero template using a full-bleed video: